agileobjects/BuildableExpressions/docs/src/api/index.md

 ## Expressions vs Strings

-The `BuildableExpression.SourceCode()` factory method can also take a C# source-code string, which depending on your scenario could be simpler and faster.
+The `BuildableExpression.SourceCode()` factory method can take a C# source-code string, which depending on your scenario could be simpler and faster.

 So why use Expressions?